sea anemones text index | photo index

 Phylum Cnidaria > Class Anthozoa > Subclass Zoantharia/Hexacorallia > Order Actiniaria

 Where seen?
-This beautiful sea anemone with 'petals' around its mouth is sometimes seen in very soft silty areas on our Northern shores, especially near mangroves.
+This beautiful anemone with 'petals' around its mouth is sometimes seen on our Northern shores.
+Can be seen in large numbers in very soft silty mudflats near mangroves.
+A few individuals may be seen in other silty sandy shores near freshwater inputs.

 Sungei Buloh Wetland Reserve, Nov 03